hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 I was inspired by the story of [*This scientist read a paper every day for 899 days.
 Here’s what she learned*](https://www.natureindex.com/news-blog/this-scientist-read-research-academic-paper-every-day-what-she-learned), so I decided to try it myself: Dedicating half an hour everyday to reading papers.
 {{<end>}}

+## 2020-11-24

+Gilbert, E., & Karahalios, K. (2009, April).
+Predicting tie strength with social media.
+In *Proceedings of the SIGCHI conference on human factors in computing systems* (pp. 211-220).

+### Key question:

+1. Can dimensions of tie strength predict tie strength?
+How?
+2. Limitations of this model?

+### Methods
+Participants on Facebook answered five tie strength questions for as many friends as possible within half an hour, ending up 2184 Facebook friendships rated.

+The five questions are: How strong is the relationship, how comfortable to ask for a loan, how helpful if looking for job, how upset if unfriended, and how important to bring friend to a new channel if need be.
+(See Table 2)

+Independent variables: The researchers then used 74 Facebook variables (such as Wall and words in the *inbox*) to predict intensity, intimacy, duration, reciprocal services, structure, emotional support, and social distance.
+(See Table 1) Participants also answered questions regarding demographic ans Facebook usage on them selfies and their friends.

+Dependent variables: answers from participants for the five questions mentioned above.

+PP. 1-4

 ## 2020-11-23

 1. Finished Weng et al. (2018)